 Vienna even has a “local” ski resort: Semmering is close enough to make a day’s skiing a reality, and you can still be back in time for dinner.

 - More info: How to visit the Alps from Vienna

-Remarkably, follow the Danube downriver out of Vienna for about 40km and you reach the location of a major Roman town and military base.
-This is where, for example, the 14th and 15th Legions kept the German tribes at bay.
+Remarkably, follow the Danube downriver out of Vienna for about 40km and you reach the location of an even bigger Roman town and military base.

-Carnuntum has various historical sites, including reconstructions, a museum, and two amphitheatres.
+This architectural park has various historical sites to visit, including extensive reconstructions, a museum, and two amphitheatres.
 And, for some reason, an awful lot of ground squirrels.

 - More info: Carnuntum Roman archeological park

 (The view from outside)